-AM-RES-DLM-1: The following CMA will be implemented on BLM LUPA conservation designations for all natural communities and Cov values, goals, objectives, and management actions established in the BLM special land allocation management plans (i.e., NLCS, ACEC and allocation) apply to land with BLM LUPA conservation designations, as described in Appendix L. Natural communities and Covered Specie: LUPA conservation designations will be managed according to the unit-specific management actions to maintain the vegetation. fish and wi resource values within the NLCS/ACEC/Wildlife Allocation unit as described in the BLM special land allocation management plans (Appen
+AM-RES-BLM-1: The following CMA will be implemented on BLM LUPA conservation designations for all natural communities and Covvalues, goals, objectives, and management actions established in the BLM special land allocation management plans (i.e., NLCS, ACEC and allocation) apply to land with BLM LUPA conservation designations, as described in Appendix L. Natural communities and Covered Specie: LUPA conservation designations will be managed according to the unit-specific management actions to maintain the vegetation, fish and we resource values within the NLCS/ACEC/Wildlife Allocation unit as described in the BLM special land allocation management plans (Appen

-AM-RES-BLM-ICS-9: The cumulative loss of foraging habitat within a 4 mile radius around active or alternative golden cagle nests (see $\Delta$ reserve will be limited to less than 10%.
+AM-RES-BLM-ICS-9: The cumulative loss of foraging habitat within a 4 mile radius around active or alternative golden eagle nests (see \(\Delta\) reserve will be limited to less than 10%.